mahallow/thinkdots/README.md

 At this point you will have a functional install!
 To get anything to look normal though, once you reboot you will want to clone the repo again and put everything in your ```~/.home``` folder.
 Logout, back in and bam.

+## General usage

+There is no browser by default in the config.
+In the screenshot I am using QuteBrowser, for which there are theme config files in the repo.
+You can either add that to the ```configuration.nix``` or ```nix-env -iA nixos.qutebrowser``` to make it for just your user.

+Wallpapers are set with Nitrogen, restored in the Xmonad.hs file on startup.
+I have included only the apps used to get the config working out of the box.

+There are also a few different XMobar configs included.
+Feel free to change between them by:
+1. ```rm .xmonad/xmobar/xmobarrc```
+2. ```ln -s {choose one} xmobarrc```
+3. Then recompile/restart XMonad with mod/super + Q

 Thats it for now!